We source wine from a variety of winemakers and producers around the world; you can read more about them here:

 His wines are acclaimed in the wine making community, rightly so in our eyes.
 Their wines are vegan although not yet certified.
 He explained to us that to be vegan certified in Germany, everything about the wine including its bottle and label must also be vegan.
 So this is a process they are currently working through.

 Cantina Colli Vicentini has been on the up ever since winemaker Alberto Marchisio joined as director and winemaker in 2012.
-The vineyards are situated on the hills South of Vicenza, the Colli Berici.
+The vineyards are in the hills South of Vicenza, the Colli Berici.
 The location of the vineyards results in lower yields and increased ripeness.
 As a result, you get much higher quality wine; in fact some of the best in the area.

 Based just outside Verona, Ponte Pietra is the stone bridge that has stood there since Roman times.
 Vines have been grown in this area since before the Roman era.
 Matt Thompson, the winemaker produces some excellent value for money wines.